Chart Color Schemes

 Millers Point's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Millers Point's health outcomes show exceptional results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 75% of Millers Point residents have private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Millers Point shows excellent health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Approximately 75% of Millers Point residents had private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most prevalent medical conditions are asthma (6.5%) and arthritis (6.0%).
-A total of 75.5% of residents report no medical ailments, slightly higher than the 74.6% in Greater Sydney.
-Millers Point has a higher proportion of seniors aged 65 and over at 20.9%, compared to Greater Sydney's 15.4%.
-Health outcomes among seniors are strong and align with national rankings for the general population.
+The most common conditions were asthma (6.5%) and arthritis (6.0%).
+75.5% of residents reported no medical ailments, slightly higher than the 74.6% in Greater Sydney.
+Millers Point has 21.1% of residents aged 65 and over (407 people), higher than Greater Sydney's 15.5%.
+Health outcomes among seniors were strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health